Metastastic Bone Carcinoma: Prophylactic Femoral IM Nailing

 is filled with countless sarcomatous metatasis);

-- reference: Avulsion Fracture of the Lesser Trochanter as a Result of a Primary Malignant Tumor of Bone
+- reference: Avulsion Fracture of the Lesser Trochanter as a Result of a Primary Malignant Tumor of Bone.
+A report of four cases.

 - bone scans